 - make a property dangerous or potentially dangerous

 - make a property unfit to live in

-- make a property unfit for the buyer’s purpose (if the buyer has told their industry member or the seller’s industry member the purpose)
+- make a property unfit for the buyer’s purpose (if the buyer has told their licensee or the seller’s licensee the purpose)

 By law, sellers, and their real estate representatives, must disclose known material latent defects to potential buyers.